kazimkazam/todo-app/README.md

 ### Sign up

-The user can create a new account that is saved in a database to be used to login later;
+The user can create a new account that is saved in a database to be used to login later.
+As the website is just a project, the user can insert an 'hypothetical' email address, however, it needs to be in the format of an email, e.g., address@email.com;

 ### Login